 Copying DVDs to a hard drive can not only free up the space of your house, but also back up digital copies for watching, editing, and sharing on modern devices without any fuss, especially in a digital era dominated by streaming videos.
 And after saving them on your HDD, you can carry them around in a device no bigger than a mobile phone where ever you go.

-I know you have questions far more than how to copy DVD to hard drive.
+I know you have questions far more than how to copy DVD to computer or hard drive.
 No worry, we'll walk you through them one by one.
 Just keep scrolling down the page.